-Food services represent charges for meals for inmates at certain correctional facilities operated by the Company during 1998.
 General and administrative expenses represent charges for management and support services.
 TWC provides various general and administrative services to the Company under a Services Agreement.
-The initial agreement expired December 31, 1997 and provided for one-year renewal periods at the Company's option.
+The initial agreement expired December 31, 1997 and was not formally renewed.
+However, the services continue to be provided.
 Annual rates are negotiated by the Company and TWC based upon the level of service provided.
 The Company monitors the scope of these services on an ongoing basis and may adjust the level and related charges as required.
-Casualty insurance premiums related to workers' compensation, general liability and automobile insurance coverage are provided through an insurance subsidiary of TWC.
-Insurance rates are based on the Company's loss experience and are adjusted from time-to-time based upon this loss experience.
+Casualty insurance premiums related to workers' compensation, general liability and automobile insurance coverage are provided by an independent insurer.
+A portion of this coverage is reinsured by TWC's wholly-owned captive re-insurance company.
+Insurance rates are based on the Company's loss experience and are prospectively adjusted from time-to-time based upon this loss experience.
 In addition, the Company is charged or charges interest on intercompany indebtedness at rates which reflect TWC's average interest costs on long-term debt, exclusive of mortgage financing.
 Interest expense (income) is calculated based on the average intercompany indebtedness.
 Portions of the Company's corporate offices are located in TWC's corporate office building for which it is allocated rent based upon space occupied under separate lease agreements.